About this project

 • Philip Aziz Avenue: From Western Road to the Thames River

 Above: A map showing the approximate project limits of the construction area.
-Work is planned on Western Road from Platt’s Lane to Burnlea Walk, Philip Aziz Avenue from Western Road to Thames River, and Sarnia Road from Sleightholme Avenue to Western Road.
+Work is planned on Western Road from Platt’s Lane to Burnlea Walk, and Philip Aziz Avenue from Western Road to the Thames River.

 • Extend the right-turn lane from Western Road to westbound Sarnia Road

-• Add new in-boulevard cycling lanes along the east side of the road
+• Add new separated cycling lanes along the east side of the road

 • Replace the watermain from Platt’s Lane to Sarnia Road to improve capacity and reliability

-• Rebuild the road with new cycle lanes, sidewalks, curbs, and gutters
+• Rebuild the road with new in-boulevard cycle lanes, sidewalks, curbs, and gutters

 • Install new storm sewers with a new outlet to the Thames River

-• Add a new Western University sanitary forcemain
+• Add a new Western University sanitary sewer forcemain

 • Provide wider pedestrian crossings with larger waiting areas